Dhvanitmonpara/Obsidian-remote/Javascript/JavaScript on the server.md

 - It enables developers to handle asynchronous operations effectively and build responsive, performant applications across various environments, including web browsers and Node.js.

 Watch [event loop in Js](https://youtu.be/vFJbKR6zfCE?si=Lf0DpmiGA-mprNNt) for better understanding.

+Go to classwork folder and review some projects and exersices.